mehedihjoy0/NERV-M51/README.md

 NERV is a fork of UN1CA; to make the build system work with One UI 7, we are aiming for an UN1CA-like experience with what we can do.
 All changes have been made under GPLv3, if you see any problems about credits at repo, please kindly report to me at Telegram, XDA or email.

 # Features
+- Based on the latest Samsung devices firmware:
+  - Galaxy S23 (Paradigm)
+  - Galaxy S23 FE (Paradigm)
-- Based on the latest stable Galaxy S23 (Paradigm) / A73 5G (Fun) Firmware
+  - Galaxy A73 5G (Fun)
 - Galaxy AI support
 - App Lock Support
 - High end animations